snap-stanford/GraphGym/README.md

 **4. Flexible user customization**
 - Easily *register your own modules* in [`graphgym/contrib/`](graphgym/contrib), such as data loaders, GNN layers, loss functions, etc.

+### News
+- GraphGym 0.2 has been released.
+Now GraphGym supports Pytorch Geometric backend, in addition to the original DeepSNAP backend.
+You may try it out in `run_single_pyg.sh`.

 ## Why GraphGym?
 **TL;DR:** GraphGym is great for GNN beginners, domain experts and GNN researchers.